-- Immunization forms must be completed and on file or students will be denied admission to SFHS. - Any student who has a severe allergic reaction, or a medical condition of any kind, who may have to take prescription medicine during the school day or during a school-related event, is required to complete the medical and parent authorization form and return it to the Dean.
+- Immunization forms must be completed and on file prior to the first day of the school year or within one week of a student transfer.
+Students will be denied admission to SFHS or sent home until such records are received.. - Any student who has a severe allergic reaction, or a medical condition of any kind, who may have to take prescription medicine during the school day or during a school-related event, is required to complete the medical and parent authorization form and return it to the Dean.
 The student and her family are responsible for providing the proper medicine from her doctor with clear, written instructions for administering.
-SFHS is not an allergen free environment and cannot meet all requests for accommodations.
-SFHS does not provide a school nurse. - Students with severe allergies, or other types of conditions that require the use of immediate medication, such as an EpiPen, Glucagon shot, or an inhaler, may carry these on or off campus.
-It is strongly recommended that students needing these types of medications have back up medications in the main office. - Students may not carry any medications on campus, with the exception of personal use (3 or 4 pills) amounts of aspirin, or aspirin type substances, with parent authorization. - Students may not share their medications with other students at any time or disciplinary action may occur. - Medical release forms are available to parents to allow a school official, in case of emergency, to permit medical treatment for a student when parents cannot be contacted.
+SFHS is not an allergen-free environment and cannot meet all requests for accommodations.
+SFHS does not provide a school nurse.

+- Students with severe allergies, or other types of conditions that require the use of immediate medication, such as an EpiPen, Glucagon shot, or an inhaler, may carry these on or off campus.
+It is strongly recommended that students needing these types of medications have backup medications in the main office. - Students may not carry any medications on campus, with the exception of personal use (3 or 4 pills) amounts of aspirin, or aspirin-type substances, with parent authorization. - Students may not share their medications with other students at any time or disciplinary action will occur. - Medical release forms are available to parents to allow a school official, in case of emergency, to permit medical treatment for a student.
 It is important for parents to complete and return the forms by the first day of school and to inform the school of changes during the school year.
+Students without completed emergency cards will be required to stay home until the information is received.
 If a student needs immediate medical attention, an ambulance will be called.
 The school will not be responsible for the fees involved in ambulance transport. - Any student with hearing or sight problems or any other physical condition that may affect her learning process should inform her counselor.
 Teachers will be advised to make adjustments in classroom seating. - Any student with a physical condition that would prevent her from participating in physical education classes should provide a physician's written statement to the P.E.
-Department Chair. - Students who participate in field trips, retreats or overnight events should assure that their leader has received a copy of their medical form and that they supply any prescription medication needed during the event.
-Students may not carry prescription medications at off campus events (exceptions: inhalers, glucagon shots, EpiPens). - Contagious or Infectious Diseases-Students whose absence from school is due to a contagious disease (e.g., chicken pox, pink eye, mononucleosis, strep throat, hepatitis or any other possible contagious disease) will be asked to present a doctor's note before being allowed to return to school. - Any student who has lice must stay home until she has completed at least the initial removal treatment. - AIDS/HIV students do not pose a health risk to other students or staff in the classroom setting or involvement in co-curricular activities.
+Department Chair. - Students who participate in field trips, retreats, or overnight events should assure that their leader has received a copy of their medical form and that they supply any prescription medication needed during the event.
+Students may not carry prescription medications at off-campus events without a parent medication form (exceptions: inhalers, glucagon shots, EpiPens).

+Contagious or Infectious Diseases- Students whose absence from school is due to a contagious disease (e.g., COVID, chicken pox, pink eye, mononucleosis, strep throat, hepatitis, or any other possible contagious disease) will be asked to present a doctor's note or proof of a negative test before being allowed to return to school.

+- Any student who has lice must stay home until she has completed at least the initial removal treatment - AIDS/HIV students do not pose a health risk to other students or staff in the classroom setting or involvement in co-curricular activities.
 Affected students shall be allowed to attend classes and participate in activities without restrictions as long as they are physically able and do not have compounded infectious diseases related to AIDS/HIV.
-School personnel have been trained in blood borne pathogen response.
+School personnel have been trained in bloodborne pathogen response.